August 27, 2014

 If a bicycle tour and an active transportation conference aren’t enough to whet your appetite, Adventure Cycling will be hosting a member gathering in Cumberland to meet local members and cyclists and share exciting updates on bike travel and tourism in North America.
 We’ll talk about Adventure Cycling’s work on Bicycle Route 66, the new Idaho Hot Springs Mountain Bike Route, the latest developments for the U.S. Bicycle Route System, and national advocacy projects.
 Refreshments will be provided!

-Champe Burnley, president of the Virginia Bicycle Federation, unloads his bike during an Amtrak roll-on test run last October.
+Champe Burnley, Amtrak Bicycle Task Force member, unloads his bike during an Amtrak roll-on test run last October.

 Adventure Cycling will be making a special announcement about the Task Force’s selection of a pilot project route to test roll-on bicycle service at the Pro Walk/Pro Bike/ Pro Place conference.
 Read up on the progress the Task Force has made so far and stay tuned!